What is Anxiety?

 Neurostimulation

-Specialized coils that target deeper brain regions than rTMS.
-A patient wears a cushioned helmet (similar to the type of helmet worn during an fMRI).
-The coil used in dTMS was approved by the FDA in 2013 for treating depression but is currently being studied for the treatment of anxiety disorders such as OCD.
-The procedure is administered for 20 minutes for 4-6 weeks.
-Patients can resume their daily lives right after each treatment.
+This approach uses special coils to target deeper regions of the brain than rTMS.
+Patients wear a padded helmet similar to that used during an fMRI scan.
+While the FDA approved the dTMS coil for the treatment of depression in 2013, it is currently being studied for anxiety disorders such as OCD.
+The procedure takes 20 minutes and is administered for 4-6 weeks.
+Patients can return to their normal activities immediately after each treatment.

 Acupuncture